Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 - Drives INDX tool head extruder motor, with closed loop option if a suitable diametrically-magnetised magnet is attached to the end of the motor shaft
 - RGB LEDs on VF board displaying status information, visible via light pipes in the INDX toolhead
 - Output for a print cooling fan with optional tacho
-- Output for WS2812 or similar LED string
+- Output for WS2812 or similar (Neopixel) LED string
-- Supports connection of sensor coil for scanning inductve sensor
+- Supports connection of sensor coil for scanning inductive sensor
 - On-board accelerometer
 - Uncommitted input for endstop or similar